-How To Wear Lipstick When You Don't Like Wearing Lipstick
+How To Wear Lipstick When You Hate Wearing Lipstick

 Bright lipstick is a beauty commitment that anyone who wears reds, oranges, pinks, regularly can attest requires precision, touch-ups, and meticulous removal.
 In short: It's a pain in the neck.
 In my hierarchy of makeup needs, lipstick sits firmly at the bottom, beneath concealer, brow pencil, mascara, and balm; it's an accessory, not an essential.
 But there's something so easy about the way makeup artists have been applying lip color on the Spring/Summer 2019 runways — particularly at Mara Hoffman and Jonathan Simkhai, where the bold lips were so far from high-maintenance, that even the lipstick-averse can get behind.
 Yep: They've figured out how to wear lipstick even if you truly hate wearing lipstick.